- Nearing the End of Life

 Fatigue is also made worse by anemia (a low red blood cell count) or by imbalances in blood chemistry, and both of these things can be treated.
 Fatigue tends to be worse if you are anxious, worried, sad, depressed, bored, or under-stimulated.
 Your healthcare team and your caregivers can help you find ways to manage the things that can make you feel more fatigued.
 Tell them how you feel, and try different things to see if they help you feel less tired.

-For example, severe anemia (a drop in the red blood cell count) can be treated with blood transfusions or with drugs that cause the body to make more red blood cells.
+For instance, severe anemia (a drop in the red blood cell count) can be treated with blood transfusions or with drugs that cause the body to make more red blood cells.
 These treatments can’t cure the cancer, but they can make you feel better in the last months of life.

 Plan activities around the times you feel the best and have the most energy.
 Sit outside, listen to music, go for a ride in the car, spend time watching a meal being prepared – distractions and stimulation of your senses may help ease fatigue.